 - Discuss strategies for working and breastfeeding.

 This 3-hour Breastfeeding class is held on a Saturday once a month and there are typically three to six couples.
 This small group size allows the teacher to personalize the class to your needs and questions.
 Handouts and materials are provided.
 The Zoom classes are held once a quarter.

-Once your baby arrives, A Mother’s Haven can additionally support you with a Private Lactation Consultation with one of our experienced and knowledlactationgeable consultants.
+Once your baby arrives, A Mother’s Haven can additionally support you with a Private Lactation Consultation with one of our experienced and knowledgeable lactation consultants.
 In a Private Lactation Consultations, we give you focused and individualized attention and help you make sure you are using the proper breastfeeding technique.